Whom Should you Consult for Treatment of High Cholesterol Levels?

-- Cholesterol testing, also known as “lipid profile” is recommended as a screening test for high cholesterol.
+- It testing, also known as “lipid profile” is recommended as a screening test for it.
 It includes testing for HDL-C, LDL-C, Triglycerides (TG’s) and, Lipoprotein (a) [Lp(a) is a lipoprotein subclass].
-It’s best to have your primary care physician run your cholesterol test.
+It’s best to have your primary care physician run your test.
 Lipid profile generally requires fasting, except water, for 9-12 hours before the test.
-The test generally involves collecting blood sample from a vein in your arm.
+The test generally involves collecting blood samples from a vein in your arm.

-- All adults aged 20 and older should have their cholesterol levels checked at least once every 5 years.
+- All adults aged 20 and older should have their it levels checked at least once every 5 years.

 What can you do to Prevent High Cholesterol?

 - Being overweight or obese can raise your bad cholesterol levels.
-Losing weight can help lower your cholesterol.
+Losing weight can help lower your it.

 - To determine whether your weight is in a healthy range, doctors often calculate a number called the body mass index (BMI).
 Doctors sometimes also use waist and hip measurements to measure a person’s excess body fat.

-- Exercise regularly: Physical activity can help maintain a healthy weight and lower your cholesterol levels.
+- Physical activity can help maintain a healthy weight and lower cholesterol levels.
 It is recommended that adults should engage in moderate-intense exercise for at least 30 minutes, 5-6 days a week.